jsiek/abstract-binding-trees/README.md

     ⟪ σ ⟫ (ƛ N) ≡ ƛ (⟪ exts σ ⟫ N)

-Even more generally, and recalling the way in which we defined lambda abstraction in terms of an ABT operator node, each occurence of the `bind` argument constructor causes substitution to introduce one `exts` around the substitution.
+Even more generally, and recalling the way in which we defined lambda abstraction in terms of an ABT operator node, each occurrence of the `bind` argument constructor causes substitution to introduce one `exts` around the substitution.

-Last but not least, the library introduces the notation `N [ M ]` for the common case of subtituting `M` for de Bruijn index 0 inside `N`.
+Last but not least, the library introduces the notation `N [ M ]` for the common case of substituting `M` for de Bruijn index 0 inside `N`.

     N [ M ] ≡ ⟪ M • id ⟫ N